-On January 24, 2023, the Champaign County Soil and Water Conservation District (SWCD) provided a Natural Resources Inventory (NRI) Report for the Project.
-Within this report, the SWCD stated that the Site is comprised of prime farmland and prime farmland if drained.
-They also mention that the Site is not suitable for commercial buildings or dwellings.
-Solar panels are low impact and are designed to disrupt as little soil as possible.
+On 31 July 2023, the Applicant applied to the Champaign County Soil and Water Conservation District (SWCD) to obtain a Natural Resources Inventory (NRI) Report for the Project.
+A copy of our application is attached; a copy of the NRI report will be submitted upon receipt.
+Within reports for similar Champaign County projects, the SWCD identified sites as comprised of prime farmland and/or prime farmland if drained.
+These sites were typically deemed unsuitable for commercial buildings or dwellings.

+Solar panels are low-impact and are designed to disrupt as little soil as possible.
 The Project will minimize disturbance to prime farmland and will be consistent with good engineering practices.
-As mentioned in the landscaping section, the vegetative ground cover will be comprised of native plant species suitable for the conditions of the Site.
+As mentioned in the landscaping section, the vegetative ground cover will be comprised of native plant species suitable for the conditions of the site.
 This native seeding will be oriented towards fostering an environment that is beneficial to pollinators.
 A Landscape Plan that includes details on weed control is included as Exhibit H.

-Parking, Loading, Traffic, Access
+Access, Parking, Loading & Traffic

-The Project proposes an access road off County Road 00 North to access the Site.
-The access road is at minimum 16 feet wide within a 40 foot wide access easement agreed upon by the landowner and Applicant.
-To prevent unauthorized vehicular access, the Project will be secured by a locked gate along the gravel access road.
-This gate will have a "knox box" for emergency access.
-There will be enough area between the entrance to the access road and the gate for multiple trucks to fully pull off of County Road 00 North and onto the access road to unlock the gate.
-At the terminus of the access road there is a turn around area proposed that would be adequare for a maintenance truck to park in.
-No public parking areas are proposed.
+The Project's site plan proposes a sixteen-foot (16') wide gravel access road connecting to County Road 1050 N, subject to review and permitting by the appropriate highway department(s).
+An access easement, typically forty feet (40') wide, will be negotiated between the landowner and the Applicant and subsequently recorded.
+To prevent unauthorized vehicular access, the Project will be secured by a locked gate at the site's entrance along the access road.
+The gate will have a "Knox box" for emergency access and signage providing site and contact information.
+Sufficient space will be provided between the entrance to the access road and the gate to allow for multiple vehicles to fully pull off County Road 1050 N while the gate is being unlocked.
+At the terminus of the access road, a turnaround area is provided adjacent to the equipment pad area, allowing for the parking of maintenance vehicles.
+No public parking area is proposed.